The Suunto MC-2 NH Mirror Compass

 In addition to the NH and the SH versions of this compass, Suunto also makes a Global Compass.
 This Global Compass has dial graduations in mils ( mil-radians ) as opposed to degrees like the NH and SH Compasses have.

 I have been using this Suunto Orienteering Compass for many years.
 This is a professional-grade, precision instrument that any serious outdoor enthusiast would be proud to own.

 The great advantage of having a compass with you … and knowing how to use it, is the fact that it will always be able to provide you with reliable navigational data, provided you do not place the magnetic needle near metal objects.

 There are no batteries to die out on you, no need to wait for a satellite to pass overhead and no electronics to go “coo-coo”, at the time when you really need to take a bearing!

 GPS units are excellent tools and have their purpose.
 A compass is much less expensive and a definite must even if you carry a GPS unit.
 If you carry a GPS, this is a must “back-up” tool to bring along.

 The Suunto Company Warranty and the warranties provided by the many Retailers that sell this product ensure that this compass will serve you well for many years to come

-If you have any comments, questions, or suggestions about this product, The Suunto Orienteering Compass, do not hesitate to Contact Me.
+If you have any comments, questions, or suggestions about this product, The Suunto Orienteering Compass, please leave them in the space below.